TheGreymanShow/vertical-pod-autoscaler-operator/blogpost.md

 7. [optional] you can change the name of the route.
 8. Click on "Create"

+#### NOTE:
-NOTE: We use this route to send requests to our resource consumer application deployed.
+- We use this route to send requests to our resource consumer application deployed.
+- Once this deployment is running, it will constantly consume “x” CPU and “y” Memory depending on the values defined in your deployment yaml.
+- You can verify this by checking the resource usage graphs on your Openshift dashboard.

 ### Observing VPA changes